 Destination Guide: Umbria

 Umbria is a nature-lover’s paradise.
-It’s all about the scenery here - the rolling hills, the tall cypresses...
+A luxury villa holiday in Umbria is all about the scenery - the rolling hills, the tall cypresses...
 This land-locked region is so breathtakingly beautiful you don’t miss the sea at all.

 Altogether quieter and with much smaller towns than its neighbouring Tuscany, Umbria is in many ways the richer for it.
 It’s certainly shaken off its image as the poor-man’s Tuscany.
 In fact, if peace, countryside, and food and drink are what you’ve come for, Umbria may be a better choice.
-You’re in the very ‘real’ heart of the country here.
+You’re in the very ‘real’ heart of the country when on a luxury villa holiday here.

-Umbria’s main hill towns, such as Perugia, Orvieto and Norcia, are all in reasonably close proximity so it’s easy to visit a few places in a day.
+Umbria’s main hill towns, such as Perugia, Orvieto and Norcia, are all in reasonably close proximity so it’s easy to visit a few places in a day if you want to escape the quiet of your luxury villa.
 There’s lots to see in terms of history and culture - the UNESCO world heritage site of Assisi, the beautifully gothic duomo in Orvieto and Perugia, Umbria’s main town, with its historic centre.

 You could do worse than choose to explore on a theme here.
 There are lots of itineraries following the wine, olive oil and religious trails which will take you all over the region and allow you to see the best of the countryside at the same time.

 Best places to eat and drink in Umbria